The Coolest Chinese Classroom Game by Far: Assassin

 Acquiring Chinese language ability is rooted in comprehensible input—students understanding messages in Chinese, whether heard or read.

 Comprehensible input could be anything where authentic Chinese is being used: books, music and even movies.
-In fact, there are loads of places online to find authentic Chinese, FluentU being one of them.
+In fact, there are loads of places online to find authentic Chinese.

 Therefore, games that are strong on the need to listen and understand in order to succeed in the game are also promoting students’ language development.